Don Rosa: On strike

 During early summer 2002, Rosa suddenly laid down work.
-As an artist, he could not live under the conditions Egmont was offering him but, he did not want to give up making Scrooge McDuck comics either.
+As an artist, he could not live under the conditions Egmont was offering him but he did not want to give up making Scrooge McDuck comics either.
 So, his only choice was to go on hiatus and try to come to an agreement with Egmont.
 His main issues were that he had no control over his works.
 Rosa had discovered too often that his stories were printed with incorrect pages of art, improper colors, poor lettering, or pixelated computer conversions of the illustrations.
 Rosa has never, nor has any other artist working on Disney-licensed characters, received royalties for the use or multi-national reprinting of any of his stories worldwide.

 Rosa came to an agreement with Egmont in December of the same year, which gave him more control over the stories and the manner in which they were publicized.

 Quitting

-Rosa's eyesight had been very poor since his childhood.
-In March 2008, Rosa suffered a severe retinal detachment and underwent emergency eye surgery that proved to be only partially successful.
-Further surgery in both eyes made drawing even more difficult.
-On June 2, 2008, during an interview at the Danish Komiks.dk fair, Rosa stated that he would not do any more comics, citing eye troubles, low pay, and the constant use of his stories in special hardback or album editions by international Disney licensees without any payment of royalties or requests for permission for the use of his name.
+Rosa, who had poor eyesight since childhood, experienced a severe retinal detachment in March 2008, which required emergency eye surgery.
+However, the surgery was only partially successful, and Rosa had to undergo further surgery in both eyes, making drawing even more challenging.
+In an interview at the Danish Komiks.dk fair on June 2, 2008, Rosa announced his decision not to continue creating comics due to various reasons such as his eye troubles, low pay, and the use of his stories by international Disney licensees in special hardback or album editions without payment of royalties or permission for the use of his name.

 In 2012, Rosa wrote an essay about his retirement for Egmont's 9-volume Don Rosa Collection, which was to be published in Finland, Norway, Germany and Sweden.
 The essay, posted at career-end.donrosa.de, cites the above reasons, with special emphasis on the "Disney comics system" for paying writers and artists a flat per-page rate, and then allowing publishers around the world to print the stories without payment to the creators.

 Rosa is more popular with readers in Europe than in his native United States.
 According to him, even his next-door neighbors do not know his profession.

 Personal life

-In 1980, Rosa married Ann Payne.
-Payne is a retired social studies middle school teacher.
+In 1980, Rosa married Ann Payne (1950–2025).
+Payne was a middle-school social studies teacher.